derhuerst/shutdown-server/readme.md

 `shutdown-server serve` to start *shutdown-server* in foreground.

-`shutdown-server install` to start *shutdown-server* in the background. `shutdown-server uninstall` to remove this again.
+`shutdown-server start` to start *shutdown-server* in the background and add an autostart entry. `shutdown-server stop` to remove it again.